-There are many cell types in ENCODE and out of the cell lines, we found around 70 percent of them are cancerous (shown in Figure S 1-2).
-Many of the cell types are quite enriched with various experimental assays for functional characterization, leaving the ENCODE data quite suitable for cancer research (Figure S 1-3).
+Of all the cell lines, we found around 70 percent of them are cancerous (shown in Figure S 1-3).
+Many of the cell types are quite enriched with various experimental assays for functional characterization, leaving the ENCODE data quite suitable for cancer research (Figure S 1-4).

-Figure S 1-2 (HL, ∥) summary of the ENCODE cell lines
+Figure S 1-3 (HL, ||) summary of the ENCODE cell lines

-Figure S 1-3 (HL, ∦) the broad spectrum of ENCODE cell types
+Figure S 1-4 (HL, ∦) the broad spectrum of ENCODE cell types